 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will made a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

-Offering excellent pub fare at surprisingly reasonable prices, who can resist splitting a Ploughman's?
-As always, the details are excellent - with wizarding images sprinkled across the walls.
+Offering excellent pub fare at surprisingly reasonable prices, who can resist splitting a Ploughman's at the Leaky Cauldron?
+As always in The Wizarding World, the details throughout the restaurant are excellent - with "historic" wizarding images sprinkled across the walls.
 If you happened to have watched Prisoner of Azkaban in the lead-up to your trip, you'll definitely recognize this as a recreation of the set used for the film.
 The entire place has a very solid pub feel - and they even have brown sauce.

 As you walk through Kings Cross, you'll find a lovely convenience store - depending on the time of year in which you visit, you may see it while you're still in line, or you may breeze by, as we always do, waiting to catch the train, but not to the line yet.
 They sell all manner of the best British beers - I'm partial to a Boddington's myself, though The Husband opts for an Old Speckled Hen.
 And don't forget the crisps!